 With Kanzi for Android, Qualcomm Technologies demonstrates advanced user experiences.

-Inside a softly lit glass cube in the north hall at the 2019 Consumer Electronics Show in Las Vegas last January, automaker executives and consumers were impressed with the rich 3D graphics, interactive maps, and connected content brought to life inside a mock-vehicle’s cockpit.
+Inside a softly lit glass cube in the north hall at the 2019 Consumer Electronics Show in Las Vegas last January, automaker executives and consumers were impressed with the rich 3D graphics, interactive maps, and connected content brought to life inside a mock-vehicle’s cockpit or 'digital dashboard'.
 Superlative-laden discussions surrounded the vehicle, designed and produced by Qualcomm Technologies, Inc.*, to showcase its 3rd-Generation Qualcomm® Snapdragon™ Automotive Cockpit Platforms.